dsnehasish74/Hacktoberfest21_Algo_Collection/CONTRIBUTING.md

 Create a Pull Request after commiting the changes.

-Thank you in advance for your contribution!
+Thank you in advance for your contribution 😊